abrookins/ling/README.txt

 and the database in which to store the parsed results in src/ling/conf.clj.

-The default configuration is to parse ANC data from the file "ANC-token-word.txt", store it in memory and persist it as a Clojure data structure to {project_root}/db.clj.
+The default configuration is to parse American National Corpus data from the file "ANC-token-word.txt", store it in memory, and persist it as a Clojure data structure to {project_root}/db.clj.

 USING